How Long Does Dog Grooming Take?

 The condition of the dog’s coat is also relevant.
 A matted coat will take longer to groom than a healthy one.

 The type of brush you use also can affect how long it takes to groom your dog.
+When choosing a brush, consider its style, shape, and size.

 If you own a small breed with a wire coat, an undercoat rake is recommended for removing dead undercoat hair.